 - diagrams and infographics

-Charts and tables are suitable when you have a numerical information to present.
-Here’s article if you want to get more tips to make creative looking data charts.
+Charts and tables are suitable when you have numerical information to present.
+Here’s the article if you want to get more tips to make creative looking data charts.

 How to make diagram infographics using PowerPoint

 Make use of the tools that PowerPoint offers.
 If you want to go quick, use the SmartArt graphics tool.
 Alternatively, create your own diagrams using standard shapes.
 This requires a bit more practice and imagination, but the results will be more unique.
 You still can get inspired by checking various infographics PPT slides collections.

 Even if using SmartArt, you will be surprised how many various diagrams and visuals you can create out of it (and not only standard and ugly 🙂 ).
 Here’s an example of diagrams made only with the help of SmartArt: